 Great Products!
 People really seem to like their products.
-Also it seems their products are not sold in store.
+Also, it seems their products are not sold in a store.

 You get to set your own hours.
 The ability to work when you want is a real plus.

-A decent commission, 35% commission clients, 15% on preferred clients who have a 20% discount.
+A decent commission, 35% commission clients, 15% of preferred clients who have a 20% discount.

 The more people you have signed up under you, the more money you make because the volume the people below you sell you make a percentage of their sales.

 No inventory!
-No need to store inventory, Arbonne ships directly to customer.
+No need to store inventory, Arbonne ships directly to the customer.

-If your a top earner, you can get rewarded well.
-But few people make it here, lets be honest.
+If you’re a top earner, you can get rewarded well.
+But few people make it here, let’s be honest.

 Arbonne holds meetings to promote to other people and promote business.
 Having a company willing to invest in attracting new members, is a great way to WOW someone and is a real plus, me thinks.

-The number one thing for me, that is not in the least bit appealing, is you have to be a salesperson, with the ability to effectively apply selling pressure to presuade potentially clients to buy the products and also join Arbonne.
-This added with the constant pressure to getting more people to join Arbonne or sell more of their product is just too overwhelming for this cat.
+The number one thing for me, that is not in the least bit appealing, are you have to be a salesperson, with the ability to effectively apply selling pressure to persuade potential clients to buy the products and also join Arbonne.
+This added to the constant pressure to getting more people to join Arbonne or sell more of their product is just too overwhelming for this cat.
 I’m not a pushy person and I really withdrawal or skirt around people like this, because of their blatant agenda.
-But not everyone is this way, some thrive on this, but for me this is a bad attribute.
+But not everyone is this way, some thrive on this, but for me, this is a bad attribute.

 Just like anything else out there it works great for some people but is not for everyone.

 The word “CULT” gets thrown around a lot when looking at people saying bad things about this company.
-I don’t think it’s a actual cult, but the people in Arbonne are highly energized and passionate about Arbonne.
+I don’t think it’s an actual cult, but the people in Arbonne are highly energized and passionate about Arbonne.
 To a fault.
-Coming off as that’s all they talk about, or post about.
+Coming off as that’s all they talk about or post about.
 If you follow someone from Arbonne on social media, everything is Arbonne, give it a rest already.
-I get your trying to improve you life, but there is life outside of Arbonne too.
-Post something about you life also.
+I get your trying to improve your life, but there is life outside of Arbonne too.
+Post something about your life also.

-Like all legit ways to make money it takes effort and time.
-It takes months or even years to build a great team below you and even yourself at getting sales of product.
+Like all legit ways to make money, it takes effort and time.
+It takes months or even years to build a great team below you and even yourself at getting sales of a product.
 Insert the proverbial, Rome comment.

 Products are expensive, which probably makes it hard to sell and then resell them. $36.00 for shampoo, HOLY BLEEP!
 Really?

-Smaller company in the niche health and beauty market.
-Avon and Mary Kay are the titans but it’s also a positive for Arbonne.
+A smaller company in the niche health and beauty market.
+Avon and Mary Kay are the titans, but it’s also a positive for Arbonne.
 The opportunity for Arbonne to steal sales from the bigger companies and they still might have the opportunity for more room to grow.

 Who is Arbonne For?

 Arbonne has a marketing and sales training available to members and a program called Arbonne University.
 Arbonne University is a website with comprehensive training for new recruits.
-Its has 7 areas of content which it focuses on.
+It has seven areas of content which it focuses on.

-Another way of learning is best summed upped by a phrase you often hear about training is, “the best copy cat wins“.
+Another way of learning is best summed up by a phrase you often hear about training is, “the best copycat wins“.
 So you follow the methods or system of the person above you, learning their techniques and implementing it.

-- Region – Additional 3% Over Ride Plus Get the “White Mercedes Benz” or a $800 car allotment towards the WMB
+Region – Additional 3% Over Ride Plus Get the “White Mercedes Benz” or an $800 car allotment towards the WMB

 They have two ways to make money at Arbonne.
 First one is Commissions.
 Commissions are direct sales you make to your customers regardless of which level you are on.
 This is the lesser of the two ways to earn, meaning you make generally less money this way then the other way.
 Not life changing money, but fun money.

 The second way is the real game changer way to earn money called Over Rides.
-Where you make additional percentage from your personal purchases, or anyone that buys product from you or anyone on your team, it varies, by the percentage of which level your currently are at, District, Area, Region or Nation.
+Where you make an additional percentage from your personal purchases or anyone that buys a product from you or anyone on your team, it varies, by the percentage of which level your currently are at, District, Area, Region or Nation.